Philipp-Sc/learning/README.md

 # About
 This PWA channels my passions (Mastering Chess, Learning Languages & Programming) into one app.
 This app is a constant work in progress, changes are pushed without testing, may ruin your user experience or result in loss of saved data.
+It's not a bug, it's a feature!

 # Documentation
 # Chess